Why Am I Blood While Coughing? Haemoptysis Causes & Medical Advice

 - The bleeding persists or worsens over time.

-Early diagnosis and treatment can significantly improve outcomes, especially for serious conditions like lung cancer or pulmonary embolism.
+Early spitting blood causes treatment can significantly improve outcomes, especially for serious conditions like lung cancer or pulmonary embolism.

 Conclusion